 This was not the first investment bubble, nor was it the last.
 Most recently we saw a similar phenomenon in the dot com bubble.

 In March 1929, the stock market saw its first major reverse, but this mini-panic was overcome leading to a strong rebound in the summer of 1929.
 By October 1929, shares were grossly overvalued.
 When some companies posted disappointing results on October 24 (Black Thursday), some investors started to feel this would be a good time to cash in on their profits; share prices began to fall and panic selling caused prices to fall sharply.
 Financiers, such as JP Morgan tried to restore confidence by buying shares to prop up prices.
 But, this failed to alter the rapid change in market sentiment.
 On October 29 (Black Tuesday) share prices fell by $40 billion in a single day.
 By 1930 the value of shares had fallen by 90%.
 The bull market had been replaced by a bear market.

 4. Mismatch between production and consumption

 The 1920s saw great strides in production techniques, especially in industries like automobiles.
-The production line enable economies of scale and great increases in production.
+The production line enabled economies of scale and great increases in production.
 However, demand for buying expensive cars and consumer goods were struggling to keep up.
-Therefore, towards the end of the 1920s many firms were struggling to sell all their production.
+Therefore, towards the end of the 1920s, many firms were struggling to sell all their production.
 This caused some of the disappointing profit results which precipitated falls in share prices.

 Rapid growth in Real GDP during the 1920s, couldn’t be maintained